ovh/docs/pages/cloud/dedicated/rescue_mode/guide.en-au.md

 #### Accessing WinRescue

 Once your server has rebooted, you'll receive an email with your rescue mode access credentials.
-To access rescue mode, you'll need to download and install a VNC console, or use the `IPMI` module in your [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager/){.external}.
+To access rescue mode, you'll need to download and install a VNC console, or use the `IPMI` module in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager/){.external}.

 ![Winrescue window](images/rescue-mode-06.png){.thumbnail}